Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

-Guided by the modality-unified soft labels from the MULT module, we lay emphasis on alleviating the cross-modality discrepancy while keeping intra-modality consistency.
-Following the MSMA framework \cite{MBCCM}, we concurrently execute intra-modality and cross-modality contrastive learning.
-To be specific, we construct a cross-modality memory bank $\mathbf{M}^a \in \mathbb{R}^{K^v \times d}$ and an intra-cross-modality memory bank $\hat{\mathbf{M}}^r \in \mathbb{R}^{K^v \times d}$, which are initialized in the same manner as the visible intra-modality memory bank $\tilde{\mathbf{M}}^v$.
 Following the widely-used memory-based methods \cite{SPCL, ClusterContrast, ADCA, memory-based-VI-ReID}, we carry out contrastive learning during forward-propagation (FP) and update the memory banks during backward-propagation (BP).
 The visible intra-modality contrastive loss can be formulated as: